rudderlabs/rudder-analytics-vue/README.md

 ```
 ## Running your Application

 To run your application, you need to run `npm start` or `yarn start` from your project's `root` directory.

-Your events would now appear in the live events section of your source
+Your events should now appear in the live events section of your source.

+## Contact Us

+If you come across any issues while configuring or using the JavaScript SDK on your Vue app, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+We will be happy to help you.